 Given the Poodle’s intelligence, Whipoodles are likely easier to train than purebred Whippets and are ideally suited to loving homes where they’re not left alone for long periods.

 Do you own a Whippet Poodle mix?
 Or perhaps you love Whipoodles?
 I’d love to hear from you.
-Please leave a comment below to let me know your thoughts.
+Please leave a comment at the bottom of the page to let me know your thoughts.